 1. Return generation in multi-period time.
 This means taking a look at the implications of what happens to returns within a multiplicative process that evolves over time.
 In this world, arithmetic expected (forthcoming) average returns can mis-set expectations since they will overstate expected geometric mean rebalanced returns, the ones that one would expect to be realized in real life, which will, in turn, be a little higher than a common rule of thumb used to estimate the geometric mean, a rule of thumb which will itself be higher than the (incorrect) weighted average of individual geometric return estimates of the individual components.
 The final exact real outcome of any individual’s “returns path” through time will match none of these, of course, but the idea is to get a sense for the process and have a general idea of its potential influence on things like terminal wealth, portfolio choice and efficient frontiers, effects over short horizons, strategy dominance, and relative likelihoods at the chosen horizon.
 That’s a tall order, and I won’t get too deeply into the science, but we’ll at least try to visualize some of it in order to get a feel for the "flow" of a return generation process.

 3. Portfolio Longevity.
 Portfolio Longevity (PL) is an abstract, derivative construct made up of the combination of processes “1” and “2” above (it’s a net-wealth process at that point) but when these two are combined the resulting net process has its own separate properties and distributions that are worth understanding and contemplating.
 For example, I think that when a retiree asks a question about “sustainability” and is given an answer that only focuses on “fail rate percentages” at “30 years,” that answer feels a little like a non sequitur.
 What they really are asking is about time and the probabilities of wealth+spend lasting “long enough” which is a slightly different but not entirely unrelated question.
-This other question can perhaps be evaluated in several ways: (1) simply and analytically (say divide endowment by spending which yields a broad-stroke estimate of years) or (2) by more complex deterministic formulas for PL or (3) via a simple mini-simulation that (notably) has no real time or life boundary and generates a distribution for the years that a portfolio will last over an interval that could include eternity.
+This other question can perhaps be evaluated in several ways: (1) simply and analytically (say divide endowment by spending which yields a broad-stroke estimate of years) or (2) by more complex deterministic formulas for PL or (3) via a simple mini-simulation that (notably) has no real time or life boundary (call it unconditional or unbounded) and generates a distribution for the years that a portfolio will last over an interval that could include eternity.
 That last approach can provide us an interesting portfolio longevity distribution that does answer the retiree’s question though in a way that may be a little complex for many retail retirees.
-Then, to take it even a step further, this PL distribution, an object coming out of the unbound mini-sim, when it is combined with random lifetime survival probabilities (next section), provides the “lifetime probability of ruin (LPR)” that happens to also satisfy the 1930s era Kolmogorov differential equation for LPR.
+Then, to take it even a step further, this PL distribution, an object coming out of the unbound mini-sim, when it is combined with random lifetime survival probabilities (the next section), provides the “lifetime probability of ruin (LPR)” that happens to also satisfy the 1930s era Kolmogorov differential equation for LPR.
 LPR, by the way, is more or less what would also come out of a traditional Monte Carlo simulation if the sim were to have random life (usually in the hands of a skilled modeler).
 Personally, I think that this concept of LPR -- as a place where returns, volatility, spending, portfolio longevity and random life all converge – is an interesting and important thing to understand especially since it is an essential part of the continuous vigilance project when we are thinking about evaluating sustainability.

 4. Random Lifetime.
 A big reason that a lot of retirement analysis is a challenge is that lifetime is random which can make the math pretty complicated pretty quickly.
 This randomness gets lost or ignored in a lot of analysis, however, and is almost entirely opaque to retail investors because random longevity is hard to grasp when using fixed planning horizons (30 years) or a simple mean longevity expectation (say 85) or some conservative estimate (to age 95).
 Also, the fact that longevity expectations move conditionally with advancing age is apparent mostly only to actuaries and usable information in only rare circumstance.
 My guess is that most retail investors don’t need to know the details of all this but awareness of the impact of longevity uncertainty is important especially on the far (superannuation) right end of the distribution.
 I mean, really, what would you do if you are the one that lives to 105.
 And even at 105, there would still be some (small) residual conditional survival probability.
 The main goal here might be merely shift a reader’s point of view from “30 years” or “to 95” to thinking in terms of distributions.